June 7, 2012

 In Baden-Baden, Museum Frieder Burda is worth visiting.

-The Beyeler Foundation outside Basel is spectacular and worth devoting half a day.
-There are also many other incredible museums and architecture sites within the region, such as the Vitra Design Museum, Ronchamp Chapel, Zentrum Paul Klee, Kunstmuseum Basel and Kunsthaus Zurich.
+The Fondation Beyeler outside Basel is spectacular and worth devoting half a day.
+There are many other incredible museums and architecture sites within the region, such as the Vitra Design Museum, Ronchamp Chapel, Zentrum Paul Klee, Kunstmuseum Basel and Kunsthaus Zurich.

 Kids will love: Touring the Chateau de Chillon in Switzerland and learning about its history…

-Local style: Gorgeous chandeliers are everywhere, such as this one at the Grand Hotel Les Trois Rois in Basel…
+Local style: We enjoyed seeing gorgeous chandeliers, such as this one at the Grand Hotel Les Trois Rois in Basel…

-and this one at the Beau-Rivage Palace Hotel in Lausanne.
+and this one at the Beau-Rivage Palace in Lausanne.

-Best shopping: There’s wonderful art and antiques to be found everywhere.
+Best shopping: Wonderful art and antiques can be found everywhere in the region.

-To learn more about Artisans of Leisure’s private tours in Austria, France, Germany and Switzerland, visit www.artisansofleisure.com or contact your preferred travel consultant.
+To learn more about Artisans of Leisure’s private tours in Austria, Germany, Switzerland and France, visit www.artisansofleisure.com or contact your preferred travel consultant.